KacyUmana/cse15l-lab-reports/LabReport2.md

 __Changes in Values of Relevant Fields__

-int num: The num field is used to keep track of the message number.
-In this specific request, since a new message is being added, the num field would be incremented by 1.
-If the initial value of num was 1, after processing this request, num would become 2.

-StringBuilder messageStringBuilder: This StringBuilder is used to store and construct the response message.
+In this specific request, the num field, `int num`, is used to keep track of the message number.
+In this case, since a new message is being added, the initial value of num of 1 is processed along with the first parameter and adding a new message - the num field would be incremented by 1 and num would become 2.
+This StringBuilder, `StringBuilder messageStringBuilder` is used to store and construct the response message.
 When you add a new message to it, it appends the message and increments the message number.
-In this specific request, the message "Hello" would be appended, and the response message would look something like "1.
-Hello\n" (assuming it's the first message added).
+In this specific request, the message "Hello" would be appended, and the next message "How are you" is also appended.

 ![Image](StringServerSS2.png)
 __Methods Called__